 To make 3 metres of bunting you will need:

-• 3 m of bias binding.
-20mm bias is perfect for bunting
+- 3 m of bias binding.
+20mm width bias is perfect for this bunting

-Leave 2 x 40 cm tails at the end for tying your bunting.
+3- Leave 2 x 40 cm tails at the end of your bias for tying your bunting.

-Flags don’t need to be triangular in shape – try half moons, squares
+- Flags don’t need to be triangular in shape “ try half moons or squares

-Adding a handmade binding in a contrasting colour will make your bunting awesome and unique.
+- Add a handmade binding in a contrasting colour, this will make your bunting awesome and unique.
 It is worth the extra time to make your own.

-Bunting doesn’t need to only be in fabric – try card, pvc or oilcloth, doilies from the op shop or even crochet some triangles.
+- Bunting doesn’t need to only be in fabric – try card, pvc or oilcloth, hessian, doilies from the op shop or even crochet some triangles.